GeneralBots/botbook/src/10-rest/examples.md

 # API Examples

-This section provides practical examples of using the BotServer REST API in various programming languages and scenarios.
+This section provides practical examples of using the botserver REST API in various programming languages and scenarios.

 ## Authentication Examples